kallaspriit/normalize-type/README.md

 	normalizeType(parameters)
 );
 ```
-running the example and result
+result of running the example
 ```
 babel-node example
 {